Some NyQuil products are likely safe to use while breastfeeding, while others may not be, depending on their ingredients.

 - monitor the infant closely for unusual symptoms, such as sleepiness or irritability

-- expose the infant to the smallest amount of medication possible
+- expose the infant to the smallest amount of medication possible by breastfeeding before taking a dose

 When to see a doctor